Netcentric/accesscontroltool/docs/Configuration.md

 property | comment | required
 --- | --- | ---
 private | The encrypted PKCS#8 key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-11).
-Non encrypted keys are not supported!| yes privatePassword | The key for decrypting the private key.
+Non-encrypted keys are not supported for security reasons! | yes privatePassword | The key for decrypting the private key.
 The key itself must be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key).
-Therefore the value must start with `{` | yes public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13)| yes
+Therefore the value must start with `{`. | yes public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
+If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
+If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)

 ## Configuration of ACEs